YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

 To use YottaDB, at a minimum you need:

 - User documentation
-- To specify the location of YottaDB on your computer, in the ydb_dist environment variable
+- To specify the location of YottaDB on your computer, in the gtm_dist environment variable
-- To provide a search path for a YottaDB process to routines - the ydb_routines environment variable and the $zroutines intrinsic special variable (or "ISV" - all ISVs are case insensitive, as are YottaDB commands).
+- To provide a search path for a YottaDB process to routines - the gtmroutines environment variable and the $zroutines intrinsic special variable (or "ISV" - all ISVs are case insensitive, as are YottaDB commands).
-- To map its global variables to database files - the ydb_gbldir environment variable and the $zgbldir ISV point to a global directory file with the mapping.
+- To map its global variables to database files - the gtmgbldir environment variable and the $zgbldir ISV point to a global directory file with the mapping.

 **User Documentation**